therealsheero/Sobereity-Detection/README.md

-# Sobriety Detection
+# Sobriety Detection Project

 This project aims to utilize machine learning techniques, particularly Natural Language Processing (NLP) and Computer Vision, to detect intoxicated individuals and address challenges associated with substance abuse.

-**Key Objectives:**
+## Key Objectives

 * **Intoxication Detection:**
     * Employ NLP algorithms to analyze text data (conversations) and identify patterns indicative of intoxication.
     * Utilize OpenCV and Deep Learning for facial recognition and analysis to detect signs of intoxication.
 * **Age Estimation:**